-FRIGHT FEST 2019 : Atlanta's Most Terrifying Halloween Event
+FRIGHT FEST 2019 : Chicago's Most Terrifying Halloween Event

 We're giving away a pair of tickets to Six Flags EVERY DAY until the end of Fright Fest!
 Simply sign up for the park newsletter below and we'll INSTANTLY tell you if you've won a free pair of tickets to Six Flags, valid until the end of the 2019 Season.
 Enter once per day!